ipfs-inactive/blog/content/post/102-gossipsub-reports.md

 You can find the [paper here](LINK TO PREPRINT)

 One last thing, as Gossipsub v1.1 adds mitigations to many attack scenarios, we found it wise to create a CVE for Gossipsub v1.0 so that users can get automatically notified through their build systems and package managers (assuming that the CVE database is being used).
-You can consult it at [CVE-2020-12821](LINK TO CVE)
+You can consult it at [CVE-2020-12821](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-12821) (note, we've requested the CVE to change from Reserved to Published, we will update the post once that happens)

 That’s all for now.
 Hope you enjoy the Evaluation Report and let us know if you have questions by posting them at https://discuss.libp2p.io